jeremykolker/Ziggys-Finds/README.md

-qqqqqqqqqqqqq
-qqqqq
-qqqqqe
-"Ziggy's Finds" is a Full-Stack Web Application,, built and created by Jeremy Kolker
+"Ziggy's Finds" is a Full-Stack Web Application, built and created by Jeremy Kolker

 A personalizable e-commerce store with an engaging, interactive user-interface.